Director of Learning - Mr T Webster Email

 We are committed to raising standards in our subject areas which are already outstanding and contribute considerably to the social, cultural, moral and spiritual ethos of the school.
 We are also actively involved in the wider community, both in terms of projects in partnership with local arts groups, organisations, theatres, schools, and Universities and by supporting and providing access to our facilities, resources and expertise.

-The Performing Arts Team consists not only of highly qualified specialist teachers but also has a resident technician.
+The Performance Team consists not only of highly qualified specialist teachers but also has a resident technician.

 Dance Co-Ordinator- Mrs C Hardicre Email